matez0/mycurrency/README.md

 ## API endpoints

 - Retrieve currency exchange rates from a specific currency to all available currencies for a given time period.
+- Convert an amount from one currency to another.

 ## Testing